Dual Credit Program

 Dual Credit Admissions Checklist

 In order for students to participate and/or enroll as a dual credit student the following items must be completed and signed by a Parent/Guardian and the participating student.
-Go to the Midland College Dual Credit site
+Go to the Midland College Dual Credit site for detailed instructions.

 Meet with your High School Counselor.
 Complete any applicable MISD required forms and submit to counselor.